Skip to main content

 Mobile Number as Unique Identifier

-CRM ID as a Unique Identifier
+CRM ID as Unique Identifier

-A Note on CRM IDs
+πŸ“ Note on CRM IDs and search

 Switch Unique Identifier

-Use the APSIS One API (only single Profile)
+Use the Apsis One API (only single Profile)

 Watch this video to learn how to Change the Unique Identifier for a single Profile with API.

-What's Next?
+What's next?

 Did this answer your question?